ory/keto/api/keto/README.md

 # Notes

-> ORY Keto is still a `sandbox` project.
-This makes the included api version `v1` subject to have breaking changes until the `v1.0.0` release of Keto!
+> ORY Keto is still a `sandbox` project and the included APIs are unstable until we reach `v1` and release `v1.0.0` of Keto!
+>
+> Older API versions, such as `v1alpha1`, will still
+> get support for a reasonable amount of time after release
+> of `v1`!

 This directory contains the ProtoBuf & gRPC definitions for the Access Control APIs.